chrisgoringe/cg-use-everywhere/README.md

 ## Latest updates

+4.5
+- add support for Comfy UI Group Nodes (UE nodes can be used to connect to group node inputs and outputs, but not within a group node)
+- add `convert to real links`

 4.4
 - add (limited) support for converting regex in the `Anything Everywhere?` node with inputs (only works if the link is from a node that is a simple string source)